 Ron quickly rounds up his classic news team.
 Sports guy Champ Kind (David Koechner), man on the street Brian Fantana (Paul Rudd) and weatherman Brick Tarniand (Steve Carell); and they head for the Big Apple.

 Upon arriving, Ron is quickly challenged by his strong female boss, Linda Jackson (Megan Good) - which gives Farrell's character every opportunity to make the most racist, inappropriate jokes.

 To make matters worse, Ron is assigned to the grave yard shift of 2:00 AM.
 And Jack Lime (James Marsden) - the drop dead gorgeous, prime time million dollar anchor, with glistening white teeth - makes it his mission to torment Ron every chance he gets.

 But guess what folks, we're talking about Ron Burgundy, anchor extraordinaire and believe me, nothing ever defeats this guy.
 Not wanting to give too much away, Ron surprises everyone and changes the face of news forever.

 On one level 'Anchorman 2' is at times a very funny satire about how news has changed.
 Nightly news is now about car chases, weight loss tips, and what movie star is doing who; you get the idea.

-A great deal of this of this film (for me) just doesn't work, especially the romance between Kristin Wigg and Steve Carrell.
-Kristin is much too funny a lady to be doing this kind of schmuck.
+A great deal of this of this film (for me) just doesn't work, especially the romance between Kristen Wiig and Steve Carrell.
+Kristen is much too funny a lady to be doing this kind of schmuck.